The loop cohomology of a space with the polynomial cohomology algebra: Introduction

-Our method of proving the theorem consists of using the so-called \emph{Hirsch algebra} model $(RH,d+h)\rightarrow C^*(X;\Bbbk)$ of $X$ (\cite{sane2}, see also below).
-Note that the underlying differential (bi)graded algebra $(RH,d)$ is a non-commutative version of Tate-Jozefiak resolution of the commutative algebra $H$ (\cite{Tate},\,\cite{Jozefiak}), while $h$ is a perturbation of $d$ \cite{sane} similar to \cite{hal-sta}, and the tensor algebra $RH=T(V)$ is endowed with higher order operations $E_{p,q}$ that extend $\smile_1$-product measuring the non-commutativity of the product on $RH;$ moreover, there also is a binary operation $\cup_2$ on $RH$ measuring the non-commutativity of the $\smile_1$-product.
-In the case of polynomial $H$ we describe the multiplicative generators $V$ of $RH$ in terms of the above operations that allows an explicit calculation of the cohomology algebra $H^{\ast}(BH)=Tor^H_*({\Bbbk},{\Bbbk}),$ and, consequently, of the loop space cohomology $H^*(\Omega X;\Bbbk).$
+Our method of proving the theorem consists of using the \emph{filtered Hirsch} model $(RH,d+h)\rightarrow C^*(X)$ of $X$ \cite{saneFiltered}.
+Note that the underlying differential (bi)graded algebra $(RH,d)$ is a non-commutative version of Tate-Jozefiak resolution of the commutative algebra $H$ (\cite{Tate},\,\cite{Jozefiak}), while $h$ is a perturbation of $d$ \cite{sane} similar to \cite{hal-sta}.
+Furthermore, the tensor algebra $RH=T(V)$ is endowed with higher order operations $E=\{E_{p,q}\}$ that extend $\smile_1$-product measuring the non-commutativity of the product on $RH;$ and there also is a binary operation $\cup_2$ on $RH$ measuring the non-commutativity of the $\smile_1$-product.
+In general, by means of $(RH,d+h)$ one can recognize the cohomology $H(BC^*(X))$ of the bar construction $BC^*(X)$ as an algebra.
+The case of polynomial $H$ is distinguished since $H$ has no multiplicative relations unless that of the commutativity; furthermore, we can equivalently take a small multiplicative resolution $R_{\tau}H$ in which the Hirsch algebra structure is given by commutative (on $V_{\tau}$) and associative $\smile_1$-product.
+This allows an explicit calculation of the algebra $H(BC^*(X)),$ and, consequently, of the loop space cohomology $H^*(\Omega X)$ in question.

-Note that if $U$ is finite dimensional, then item (i) of Theorem 1 agrees with the main result of \cite{Ande-Grod}; furthermore, for $\Bbbk$ a field, it can be in fact deduced from the Eilenberg-Moore spectral sequence (see, for example, \cite{McCleary2}, also for references of using $\smile_1$-product when dealing with polynomial cohomology rings).
+Obviously the hypothesis of Corollary \ref{1} is satisfied for an evenly graded polynomial algebra $H^*(X).$ Note that our method can be in fact applied to an evenly graded polynomial algebra $H^*(X;\Bbbk)$ for any coefficient ring $\Bbbk$ to establish that $H^*(\Omega X;\Bbbk)$ is exterior.
+Though, this fact can be also deduced from the Eilenberg-Moore spectral sequence (see, for example, \cite{McCleary2}; for further references of spaces with polynomial cohomology rings see also \cite{notbohm}, \cite{Ande-Grod}).